DanielleBabitz/interindividual-actor-critic/README.md

 - simulations.py: main simulation script that runs the model and outputs all results included in the paper.
   - To find a specific section, search its’ heading in the paper (e.g., “prosociality”, “stickiness”).
 - functions.py: a file with all functions required to run the simulations.
-- /results: folder where simulation results and graphs will be saved, subdivided into the following folders (according to the paper’s structure):
+- /results: a folder where simulation results and graphs will be saved, subdivided into the following folders (according to the paper’s structure):
   - /model
   - /prosociality
   - /ingroup_bias